lassekongo83/adw-gtk3/README.md

 </div>

 Adw-gtk3 and libadwaita can be customized with GTK named colors.
 See [adw-colors](https://github.com/lassekongo83/adw-colors) for more info.
+You can also use the application [Gradience](https://github.com/GradienceTeam/Gradience) to easily change colors.

 <div align="center">